Investec-Developer-Community/budgify/README.md

 # Budgify

-A web app showcasing how Prporgrammable Banking can be used to gain insight into your spending habits and help you budget.
+A web app showcasing how Programmable Banking can be used to gain insight into your spending habits and help you budget.

 ![Dashboard](/docs/dashboard.png)